akijarl/urn_demo/README.md

 **Question 2:** Do you think that a maximum likelihood procedure would be able to prefer the correct value of *s* and *C* based on your sample of 10 draws?

-**Question 3:** If you repeated step **E** many times and generated long series of bead colors each time...
+**Question 3:** If you repeated section E many times to generate long series of bead colors each time...

-**Q3A:** Which parameter do you think that you would estimate more precisely using maximum likelihood: *s* or *C* ?
+  * **Q3A:** Which parameter do you think that you would estimate more precisely using maximum likelihood: *s* or *C* ?

-**Q3B:** Do you think that you would be able to estimate the proportion of each bead color in each cup correctly?
+  * **Q3B:** Do you think that you would be able to estimate the proportion of each bead color in each cup correctly?

-**Q3C:** As the length of your series of bead color got *really* long, do you think that you'd be able to reject the alternative values of *s* and *C*?
+  * **Q3C:** As the length of your series of bead color got *really* long, do you think that you'd be able to reject the alternative values of *s* and *C*?

 ### F. See what ML would estimate
 Open a browser to http://phylo.bio.ku.edu/mephytis/hmm/index.html

-For this part we are not going to use the dice icons.
+For this part we are **not** going to use the dice icons.
   1. Use the drop-down menus
     to set the correct value for *s* and *c* in your simulation.
-  2. In the rows depicting "Urn 1" and "Urn 2" the first circles (which are meant to represent beads) are not locked.
-The number of unlocked circles should be equal to *C*.
-    **Click** on as many unlocked circles as you need to make "Urn 1" have the same color composition as your orange cup.
+  2. In the rows depicting "Urn 1" and "Urn 2", the first circles (which are meant to represent beads) are not locked.
+The number of unlocked circles should be equal to *C*.  **Click** on as many unlocked circles as you need to make "Urn 1" have the same color composition as your orange cup.
   3. Similiarly, click on the unlocked circles for "urn 2" to make it have the same bead composition as your green cup.
-  4. Click on the orange or green +⚱ buttons to enter the data for your 10 cup colors (you can use the grey -⚱ button to back up).
+  4. Click on the orange or green +⚱ buttons to enter the data for your 10 cup colors (you can use the grey -⚱ button to back up, if you make an error).
   5. Click on the orange or green circles to enter the data for your first 10 bead colors.